 Maybe you want to create shipping rules or restrictions around hazardous products like chemicals or firearms.

-With Carrier Rules in ShipperHQ, you can limit the type of shipping methods and carriers offered for these products.
+With Shipping Rules in ShipperHQ, you can limit the type of shipping methods and carriers offered for these products.
 You can also prevent shipping from being available to customers located in certain countries, if a product ban is in place.

 2. Handling and Packaging Surcharges